sybrew/the-seo-framework/readme.txt

 **Fixed:**
 	/
 	* TODO
-	* TODO When saving the Site Options, the counter type was reset.
+	* TODO When saving the SEO Options, the counter type was reset.
 This has been fixed by placing the counter type option out of the plugins options scope.
 	* TODO When updating the plugin, without added options, the update notification now really should no longer show up. ^related
 	* When changing the WordPress Core tagline settings, the homepage description transient is now flushed, instead of the blog page (which could be on another page).
+	* WooCommerce Product Tag and Category IDs can no longer conflict with singular post type IDs.
+	* When solely changing the counter type within the SEO Options, an "unsaved changes" prompt will no longer be displayed.
+	* The LD+Json home URL output now doesn't add a trailing slash when your options don't have supplied one.

 **For developers:**
-/s
+/
 TODO
 **Added:**
 	/
 	* TODO
 	* Function `the_seo_framework_update_option()`, this allows you to update options remotely.
+	* Function `the_seo_framework_options_page_slug()`, this allows you to hook into the SEO settings page.
 	* Method `AutoDescription_Query::get_the_real_admin_ID()`, this always runs within `AutoDescription_Query::get_the_real_ID()` when in admin.
 **Improved:**
 	/